smcclatchy/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 ~~~
 plot_scan1(x   = qtl,
            map = map,
            lodcolumn = "Ins_tAUC_log")
-           add_threshold(map,  summary(operm,alpha=0.1), col = 'purple')
+           add_threshold(map,  summary(operm, alpha = 0.1),  col = 'purple')
-           add_threshold(map,  summary(operm, alpha=0.05), col = 'red')
+           add_threshold(map,  summary(operm, alpha = 0.05), col = 'red')
-           add_threshold(map,  summary(operm, alpha=0.01), col = 'blue')
+           add_threshold(map,  summary(operm, alpha = 0.01), col = 'blue')
 ~~~
 {: .language-r}

 <img src="../fig/rmd-04-qtl_plot-1.png" alt="plot of chunk qtl_plot" width="576" style="display: block; margin: auto;" />

-We can see a very strong peak on chromosome 11 with no other distibuishable peaks.
+We can see a very strong peak on chromosome 11 with no other distinguishable peaks.

 ### [Finding LOD peaks](https://smcclatchy.github.io/mapping/07-find-lod-peaks/)

 We can find all of the peaks above the significance threshold using the [find_peaks](https://github.com/rqtl/qtl2/blob/master/R/find_peaks.R) function.

-The support interval is determined using the [Bayesian Credible Interval](http://www.ncbi.nlm.nih.gov/pubmed/11560912) and represents the region most likely to contain the causative polymorphism(s).
+The support interval is determined using the [Bayesian Credible Interval](http://www.ncbi.nlm.nih.gov/pubmed/11560912) and represents the region most likely to contain the causal polymorphism(s).
 We can obtain this interval by adding a `prob` argument to [find_peaks](https://github.com/rqtl/qtl2/blob/master/R/find_peaks.R).
 We pass in a value of `0.95` to request a support interval that contains the causal SNP 95% of the time.

 In case there are multiple peaks are found on a chromosome, the `peakdrop` argument allows us to the find the peak which has a certain LOD score drop between other peaks.